egbuck/ormm/docs/source/index.rst

 Usage
 -----
-The :py:obj:`mathprog` subpackage currently has 4 problem classes, as well as functions for printing the solution of a solved concrete model and for returning a pandas dataframe containing information for sensitivity analysis.
-The four problem classes are
+The :py:obj:`mathprog` subpackage has multiple problem classes, as well as functions for printing the solution of a solved concrete model and for returning a pandas dataframe containing information for sensitivity analysis.
+Following are some examples of a few of these problem classes.

 1. Resource Allocation: Optimize using scarce resources for valued activities.